fix8mt/conjure_enum/README.md

 make test (or ctest)
 ```

-## ii.
-Using in your application with cmake
+## Using in your application with cmake
 In `CMakeLists.txt` set your include path to:
 ```cmake
 include_directories([conjure_enum directory]/include)